TYPE 2 DIABETES and THE DRUGS

 1) Follow my recommendations exactly

-2) Give this about a year - you must be patient
+2) Give this about a year - you must be a patient patient!

 If you can commit to doing those 2 things, you will add priceless time to your life and improve the quality of the rest of your life like nothing else will.